 I’m getting ahead of myself.

 Driving north on the 395 from Los Angeles felt like coming home.
 The route had become so familiar I anticipated certain landmarks.
 The collapsing cabin just before Jawbone Flat, the turn off for Kennedy Meadows, the dark jumbled basalt of Fossil Falls, the weird phenomenon of the Eastern Sierra ramparts to my west and the Coso Wilderness’ volcanic domes eastward.
 Then, of course, the tiny town of Olancha just before the Death Valley turnoff where everyone who knows anything tops off their tank before heading into the hinterlands.

 I had an ambitious itinerary.
 It included pushing into an area I hadn’t ventured into before, there to park at a spot I’d mapped out and the cross country trip to find a world class petroglyph site.
 After that it was back out to the truck and up to a cabin a thousand feet higher and much deeper into the backcountry to stay the night.

-The next day I’d head up and loop around the Santa Rosa Hills to get a much closer look at Conglomerate Mesa which I had fallen in love with on an earlier trip but only from a distance.
+The next day I’d head up to get a much closer look at Conglomerate Mesa which I had fallen in love with on an earlier trip but only from a distance.
 I had left the third day open for whimsy and exploration - perhaps back to the Cosos to see if the mustangs were at the spring again.
 But in the words of Robert Burns, “The best laid schemes o’ mice and men / Gan aft a-gley”…

 The first day proceeded like clockwork.
 The drive into area was a marvel of hills and endless yuccas.
 The truck kicked up a plume of dust like a dragon’s tail.
 I arrived at my jumping off point, parked, loaded up with water, food and camera gear and set off for the 2.5 mile hike up into the site.